 - 2 large ripe avocados, pitted and flesh scooped out

-- 3 tbsp cashew butter//sub coconut cream for nut-free option
+- 3 tablespoon cashew butter//sub coconut cream for nut-free option

 For the cupcakes: Preheat the oven to 350°F and line a standard 12-cup muffin tin with unbleached paper liners.
 In a large bowl, whisk together the light spelt flour, baking powder, baking soda, and sea salt.